End-to-end audio-visual learning for cochlear implant sound coding simulations in noisy environments: Method

 \subsection{Audio-Visual Fusion}

-This study explores the use of cross-attention blocks, illustrated by the red block in Fig. \ref{fig:AVSE_ECS_training}, to integrate audio and visual information.
-The attention mechanism enables neural networks to dynamically focus on the most relevant parts of the input, capture contextual dependencies, and facilitate alignment across modalities.
+This study explores the use of cross-attention blocks (red block in Fig. \ref{fig:AVSE_ECS_framework} (b)) to integrate audio and visual information.
+The attention mechanism enables neural networks to focus on the most relevant input parts, capture contextual dependencies, and facilitate alignment across modalities.
 Following a similar approach to \cite{DAVSE}, the self-attention blocks within the UNet architecture are modified by replacing the audio keys and values with visual embeddings generated by the visual encoder.
 Augmenting the audio input with lip movement information is intended to utilize visual cues to enhance speech reconstruction and thereby improve the overall performance of the SE system.
-To explain the design of the audio-visual fusion module, the cross-attention mechanism is shown in Fig. \ref{fig:Cross}.
+To explain the design of the audio-visual fusion module, the cross-attention mechanism is shown in Fig. \ref{fig:Arch_comp} (d).
 Audio features (in blue) and visual features (in green) are provided as input, with dimensions indicated numerically. ${\bf M_Q}$, ${\bf M_K}$, and ${\bf M_V}$ represent the transformation layers for query, key, and value, respectively.
-They are fused by the cross attention block, then reshaped and output as audio.
+They are fused by the cross attention block, then reshaped as audio output.